Teerthal/EWPT-GPU/README.md

 2. Runge-Kutte Fehlberg (RKF45)
 3. Crank-Nicolson

-###The GPU kernel programming uses 6th-order finite differences to compute spatial derivatives but can be easily extended to the nth order.
+### The GPU kernel programs uses 6th-order finite differences to compute spatial derivatives but can be easily extended to the nth order.

 ##Multi-GPU: There are multi-GPU enabled scripts that use Julia MPI functions and have custom routines to enable domain division, boundary communications between GPU devices, and gathering global variables and outputs.